Translation from sanskrit:

 -

-Tips for Alignment and Safe Execution
+Tips for Proper Alignment and Safety

 Hermann Hesse